Co-dependent marriages are not healthy

 Co-dependent marriages are the most abusive form of marriages.
 They are based on need, but are not healthy.
 Each partner in the marriage tries to take advantage of his or her hold on the other partner.
 This can often deteriorate into the sort of marriage where the two partners can neither live together nor live apart.

 This marriage is most unlike the-we-need-each-other marriage, which is healthy.
 There, the partnership is based on equality, and not on one partner’s extreme needs.
 For instance, a woman looking after a drug addict may delude herself into believing that the addict cannot live without her support.
 The addict too psyches himself into believing that he cannot live without his partner.
 He therefore starts inflicting miseries on his partner, which she happily suffers – in the belief that this is the only way to keep the addict happy.
+In truth, of course, the addicts only way to happiness is to receive outside help.
+This may start off with having a drug test from a company similar to Health Street before going onto a rehabilitation centre.

 Such a marriage often results from an unexpected or traumatic experience that jars the normal growth of an individual.
 Such an event or happening may be the death of a parent, breakup of a family or severe illness.
 Young girls and boys, who go through this experience, often build extreme marriages.